What is PCIC?

 Reporting mechanism in the PCIC web portal is divided into two categories:

 Visualization Based Reporting provides graphical data views that are interactive and can be drilled down from an aggregate view to detailed views.
 Grid Based Reporting provides an interface to view data collections as grids and/or pivot tables, which can re-grouped, re-filtered and sorted dynamically.

-The reporting content will consist of Super-user Identification reports (both for the aggregate dataset and the individual institution's dataset), and outcomes/assessment and evaluation reports (for both for the aggregate dataset and the individual institutions dataset).
+The reporting content will consist of High-Need, High-Cost patient Identification reports (both for the aggregate dataset and the individual institution's dataset), and outcomes/assessment and evaluation reports (for both for the aggregate dataset and the individual institutions dataset).
 The web portal "high level design" diagram shown below displays the reporting sections, circled in red.

 What kinds of dashboards are developed?